-At Dental Healthcare Practice, we have more than 20 years’ experience of teeth whitening procedures, including laser treatments.
+At Dental Healthcare Practice, we have more than 20 years’ experience of teeth whitening procedures.
 Fully trained in the safest and most effective procedures on the market, our treatments will ensure you get the results you are after.

 Tooth whitening is now widely employed as one of the most effective ways to enhance the appearance of your teeth, provided you use a process that’s suitable for you and your teeth.